Cardamom Seed Powder - Organic

 Other Names: Cardamon, cardamomum, kardamomon, kardamon, amomon.

-Origin: Grown and dried in India.
-Packaged with care in Florida, USA.
+Origin: Grown and dried in Guatemala and packaged with care in Florida, USA.

 How to Maintain Optimum Freshness

-- Our Organic Cardamom Seed Powder is packaged in airtight stand-up, resealable foil pouches for optimum freshness.
+- This product is packaged in airtight stand-up, resealable foil pouches for optimum freshness.

-- Once opened, just push the air out of the pouch before resealing it in order to preserve maximum potency.
+- Once opened, push the air out of the pouch before resealing it to preserve maximum potency.

-- Keep your Organic Cardamom Seed Powder in a cool, dark, dry place.
+- Keep your powder in a cool, dark, dry place.

 This product is 100% natural and minimally processed:

-Please go here to discover the important steps we take to deliver fresh, quality nutrition.
+Please go here to discover the essential steps we take to deliver fresh, quality nutrition.

 Bulk Quantities?

 Need to order a large quantity of our products?
-We’d be happy to help!
-Please contact our Bulk department to discuss the details.
+We are happy to help!
+Please get in touch with our Bulk department to discuss the details.

 - Verma SK, "Blood pressure lowering, fibrinolysis enhancing and antioxidant activities of cardamom (Elettaria cardamomum)," Indian J Biochem Biophys, Dec, 2009,